"I love this place. It's like the food shelf for bikes!"

 INVOICING & BILLING

-If you are an institution or organization that wants to pay for a client's bike, parts, gear, or accessories, please call (802) 264-9687 or email Dan to discuss billing options.
+If you are an institution or organization that wants to pay for a client's bike, parts, gear, or accessories, please call (802) 863-4475 or email Tom to discuss billing options.

 LOCATION & HOURS

 No appointments necessary.
-Simply visit during the above hours with the approved income documentation.
+Simply visit during our open hours with the approved income documentation.

 Bikes are for clients who do not already have a bike.
 Our resources are limited and we reserve our bikes for people who do not have access to a bike already.
 If you already have a bike, let us tune it up for you!
 We have replacement parts.
 If someone has a bike that needs extensive repair work or that doesn't fit them, we will aks them to bring it in for an evaluation and we'll go from there.

 We do not give bikes away for free, for trades, or for I.O.U.s.
 If an individual has no money, they may be eligible for a voucher through Joint Urban Ministries Projects (J.U.M.P.), or if their bike was stolen, they may be able to get a voucher through Parallel Justice after filing a police report.
-We do not to trade-ins.
+We are also happy to set up a layaway plan.

 Make a donation to support Everybody Bikes.